mucommander/mucommander/PLAN.md

 A **barebones**, security-first fork of muCommander focused on a small mouse-driven dual-pane file manager with **SFTP/SSH** as the only remote protocol, on **Linux + macOS**.

-Source: forked from https://github.com/mucommander/mucommander to https://github.com/e6qu/mucommander-fork on 2026-05-08.
-Will be renamed and cleaned in-place.
+Source: forked from https://github.com/mucommander/mucommander to https://github.com/e6qu/barebones-commander on 2026-05-08.
+Renamed in-place via PR #2.

 > Companion docs in this repo:
 > - `LIBRARIES.md` — current architecture & full library inventory.